telefax/aix-docker/README.md

 We need to help this tap0 interface a little so it can talk to the outside world.

-- Run build.sh to build the docker image,
+- Run **build.sh** to build the docker image,

-- Run clean.sh whenever you need to clean up your mess.
+- Run **clean.sh** whenever you need to clean up your mess.

-- Run run.sh whenever you want to deploy your AIX docker container.
+- Run **run.sh** whenever you want to deploy your AIX docker container.

+Make sure you have **/proc/sys/net/ipv4/ip_forward** set to 1.

+All the host networking stuff is setup in run.sh